Bloomca-me/bloomca-me.github.io/_drafts/2018-06-30-nodejs-guide-for-frontend-developers.md

 });
 {% endhighlight %}

-It was discovered soon that this style makes it extremely hard to write readable and maintable code, and even created a notion [callback hell](http://callbackhell.com/).
-At the moment, new asynchronous primitive was introduced, [Promise](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Promise) – it was standartized at ECMAScript 2015 (it is a global object both for browser and Node.js runtime).
-Later, in ECMAScript 2017 [async/await](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Statements/async_function) was standartized, and it became available in Node.js 7.6+.
+It was discovered soon that this style makes it extremely hard to write readable and maintainable code, and even created a notion [callback hell](http://callbackhell.com/).
+Later, new asynchronous primitive was introduced, [Promise](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Promise) – it was standartized at ECMAScript 2015 (it is a global object both for browser and Node.js runtime).
+Recently, in ECMAScript 2017 [async/await](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Statements/async_function) was standartized, and it became available in Node.js 7.6+, so you can use it in the LTS version.

-With promises we avoid "callback hell", but now we get the problem that old code, a lot of built-in modules still use these technique.
+With promises we avoid "callback hell", but now we get the problem that old code, and a lot of built-in modules still use this technique.
 However, it is not very hard to convert them to promises – to illustrate, let's convert [fs.readFile](https://nodejs.org/api/fs.html#fs_fs_readfile_path_options_callback) to promises:

 {% highlight js linenos=table %}
 const fs = require('fs');